groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/jpeg-ls-to-xls2003.md

     enable: true
     title: "About GroupDocs.Conversion for Java API"
     content: |
-        [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java) is an advanced file formats conversion API to convert between popular images and document formats like Microsoft Office, OpenDocument, XLS2003, HTML, Email, CAD and many more using a few lines of code.
+        [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java) is an advanced file formats conversion API to convert between popular images and document formats like Microsoft Office, OpenDocument, PDF, HTML, Email, CAD and many more using a few lines of code.
 The native API auto-detects the source document formats and offers a plenty of options to customize the converted documents.
 Along with the document information-extraction feature, it also supports caching conversion result to the local disk by default.
 However any type of cache storage can be supported by implementing appropriate interfaces – Amazon S3, Dropbox, Google Drive, Windows Azure, Reddis or any other.

 ############################# Steps ############################
 steps: